wldhg/15na-tools/learn-xy/README.md

 ### What can I do after this process?

-You can do everything using your model and weight values.
-Copy `model.h5`, `model.yml` in output directory to everywhere you want to use your model.
+You can do everything using your model.
 Enjoy it!